pere3353/omnifact_web/index.md

 More and more people are succombing to disinformation campaigns on social media.
-Watching friends and family fall victim to this manipulation is heartbreaking. **We are here to support you.**
+Watching friends and family fall victim to this manipulation is heartbreaking. **We are here to support you with an open-source, collaborative media kit.**

 ### Get Involved
 1. **Contribute and/or modify a post** by making a PR on GitHub.
 See the [README](https://github.com/OmniFact/omnifact_web) for details.
 We aren't non-partisan, but we'll consider any well-reasoned argument.
-2. **Share these posts with your friends.** Feel free to make changes.
+2. **Share these posts with your friends**, either by copy/paste (preferred) or by URL.
+Feel free make changes.
 You're welcome to attribute the source, but it's not necessary.
 3. **Spread the word** so we can build this community.

 ### Rules of Engagement